-Overall, expenses decreased approximately 4.5%.
-Depreciation expense was approximately \$42,000 less than the prior year.
-Close monitoring of library operating expenses continued for the year ended June 30, 2018.
+Overall, expenses increased by approximately 16%.
+Close monitoring of library operating expenses continued for the year ended June 30, 2024.
 Personnel costs are the District's most significant operating costs.
-Operating expenses increased approximately \$11,000 for the year.
+Operating expenses increased approximately \$169,614 for the year.

 FINANCIAL ANALYSIS OF THE DISTRICT'S FUNDS